dlr-eoc/prosEO/deploy-single-node/README.md

 watch docker container ls -a
 ```

-Make sure all containers show a healthy and stable status.
+> **Note**: Make sure all containers show a healthy and stable status.
 If any container repeatedly restarts or fails, consult the logs with:

 ```bash
 docker container logs <container-name>